Skip to main content

 KUOW Firewall Policy

-We believe our strength as an organization is premised solely on high-quality, independent journalism in the public interest.
+We believe that our strength as an organization is premised solely on high-quality, independent journalism in the public interest.
 All KUOW employees are committed first and foremost to that service.

 We understand that donors may express opinions about the subjects we cover.
 Regardless of what department we are in, we don’t assent to those opinions or express our own.
-Furthermore, it is the job of all KUOW journalists to apply the same journalistic rigor to ideas and conversations they may be directly presented with or inadvertently overhear.
+Furthermore, it is the job of all KUOW journalists to apply the same journalistic rigor to ideas and conversations with which they may be directly presented or inadvertently overhear.

 These are nuanced lines to tread, and no KUOW journalist should feel compelled to participate in meetings with prospective donors or foundations.
-Part of the job of business development is making our funders aware that our content decisions and makers will be editorially blind to their support – that
+Part of the job of business development is to make our funders aware that our content decisions and makers will be editorially blind to their support — that we’ll conduct our journalism with no favor or slight to them or their interests.
+They also vet potential supporters to ensure that their interests don’t present an actual or implied conflict with our mission.

 DON’T ALLOW SOURCES TO DICTATE OUR COVERAGE.
 We don’t allow sources to dictate how a topic will be covered, or which other voices or ideas will be included in the stories we cover.
 Nor do we pay for information from sources or newsmakers.